-In summary, the Capital Budgeting Task Force's approach to revenues can be expressed as follows: maximize all noncounty revenue sources and utilize whatever revenue sources are available to reduce the property taxes required for capital projects to a minimum over the long run.
+In summary, the Capital Budgeting Task Force's approach to revenues can be expressed as follows: maximize all non-county revenue sources and utilize whatever revenue sources are available to reduce the property taxes and general obligation debt required for capital projects to a minimum over the long run.
 Stabilize the property tax levy requirements as much as possible, including the requirements for debt service of county obligation bonds.
 The CBTF feels this approach will provide a minimum but sufficient amount of revenues to finance the county's capital improvement program in the long run.